-Samples of the RF output voltage, RF output current and RF power module temperature are monitored.
+Samples of the RF output voltage, RF output current, SCR rectifier temperature and RF power module temperature are monitored.
 If a parameter exceeds an acceptable limit, the active exciter attempts to compensate by decreasing its output power to restore the parameter to an acceptable level.

 A sample of the B+ supply voltage is monitored.
-A B+ compensation circuit attempts to regulate the regulated B+ supply in order to hold the transmitter output power constant and mimimize distortion.
+A B+ compensation circuit adjusts the PDM duty cycle to compensate for variations in the B+ supply in order to maintain constant transmitter output power and minimize hum.

-An inhibit PDM input is applied from the control/display PWB to inhibit the PDM drive during certain alarm/fault conditions.
+A PDM inhibit (A or B) input is applied from the control/interface PWB to inhibit the PDM drive for a specific exciter during certain alarm/fault conditions.